-For Tables 8, 9, and 9a highway projects meeting Goal #1, System Maintenance, are projects that don't significantly change the character of the road and primarily involve intersection improvements, addition of turn lanes, roadway safety improvements, bridge rehabilitation, and resurfacing.
+For Tables 7, 8, and 9 highway projects meeting Goal #1, System Maintenance, are projects that don't significantly change the character of the road and primarily involve intersection improvements, addition of turn lanes, roadway safety improvements, bridge rehabilitation, and resurfacing.
 Projects that reduce traffic congestion such as adding turn lanes, widening roads, constructing new roads, and improving intersections fall under Goal #2, System Efficiency.
 Projects such as intersection improvements and constructing turn lanes meet Goal #3, Environmental Quality because they aim to reduce mobile source emissions by eliminating congestion while not adding capacity.
-Goal #4, Mobility Options, includes projects that facilitate movement among modes and between modes such as intersection improvements, new roads, and constructing turn lanes.
+Goal #4, Mobility Options, includes projects that facilitate movement among modes and between modes such as intersection improvements, new interchanges, new roads, and constructing turn lanes.
 If a highway project is deemed to be regionally significant, it is listed as meeting the Regional Approach Goal, #5.
 Projects that occur on roads that are not included in the State Functional Classification and projects that do not involve adding travel lane capacity such as road widening and new construction are not indicated as regionally significant.
 Projects meet Goal #6, Financial Investments if they are determined to be financially constrained.
+All projects meet Goal #7, Safety.
+Projects meet Goal #8, Security if they are deemed to provide a security benefit to the Region.

-All projects meet Goal #7, Safety and Security.
-Highway projects that are located along a congested corridor or at a congested hot spot, as identified in Chapter XV, are identified under column "a".
-Projects that address a high crash location, as identified in Chapter XV, are identified under column "b".
-Projects that lie within a Title VI Assessment area, as identified in Chapter XV, are identified under column "c".
-Projects with an asterisk () have been added or modified since the approval of the Plan in 2005.
+Highway projects that are located along a congested corridor or at a congested hot spot, as identified in Chapter VIII are identified under column "a".
+Projects that address a high crash location, as identified in Chapter XI are identified under column "b".
+Projects that lie within a Title VI Assessment area, as identified in Chapter XVI, are identified under column "c".